How to Fill out Your Medical School Application - AAMC AMCAS

 5. What if I Can’t Source Some Info, Like a Transcript?

-You should make all possible efforts to gather the information you need for your medical school application.
-That means tracking down old school admissions offices and previous supervisors if necessary.
+Make all possible efforts to gather the information you need for your medical school application.
+That means tracking down old-school admissions offices and previous supervisors if necessary.
 If a school shuts down, it often passes its records to state authorities or an archive.

 6. Does Every Medical School Participate in the AMCAS Application Program?